 Life today is easier and more comfortable than it was when your grandparents were children

-When is comes to the issue about the living environment compared between us and our grandparents, people's opinion differ from people to people and culture to culture.
+When is comes to the issue about the living environment compared us with grandparents, people's opinion differ from people to people and culture to culture.
 On my personal level, considering the reasons of medical conditions, education resources and opportunities, it is life becomes more easier and more comfortable nowadays that I believe.

 What I have to admit is that the life during our grandparents' childhood has some merits.
-For instance, the countryside that the lived in was much more closer to the nature especially compared with ours in the town.
+For instance, the countryside that the lived in was much closer to the nature especially compared with ours in the town.
 Besides, they had more leisure time after work than what we have.
 However, if take more factors into consideration, I believe everyone will change his mind.

 Recently, the medical conditions powered by health departments have caused public concern.
 Obviously, people will never think that is enough for their healthy care.
 Nevertheless, the health department when our grandparents were children provided poor help to the public, which was outrageous for modern people.
 Since health is the basic of life, I assure that we have a much more comfortable life than our grandparents.

 The importance of education resouces comes next only to the importance of health care.
-Educatoin, which can abroad one's horizon, is considered to be the most signicant thing in our society.
+Education, which can abroad one's horizon, is considered to be the most significant thing in our society.
 Nonetheless, the education resouces seemed absent during our grandparent's early life.
 We can simply cast a example to illustrate this, my grandmother is a rancher and she said that it was very hard for her to get access to the books.
 Examples like this happened everywhere in old China.

 Last but not least, it is the liberty of choosing,the opportunities, that influence a lot.
-For our grandparents, there was little oppions for them to make their life.
+For our grandparents, there was little opinions for them to make their life.
 Even though the life today is hard, we definitely have the right to choose what we want to do and who we want to be in the future.

 In short, given what we have mentioned above, we can safely draw the conclusion that life becomes more easier and more comfortable nowadays.